-A Pretend play or role-play or dramatic play is a fun way to run your kids imagination wild.
+A pretend to play or role-play or dramatic play is a fun way to run your kid’s imagination wild.
 A kid recreates a scene and pretends or enacts that role in the scene.
-Pretend play helps the toddler or a child to explore their thoughts and feelings by playing a character.
+Pretend play helps a toddler or a child to explore their thoughts and feelings by playing a character.
 Nathan loves role play and it’s very easy to create a scene with minimal toys.

 BOOK NAME: HOW TO BRUSH YOUR TEETH WITH SNAPPY CROC